svdrecbd/NEMESIS/ONBOARDING.md

 - Records MP4 video independently of tapping (can be on/off at any time)
 - Logs **every tap** to CSV (v1.0 schema) and captures **run.json** snapshot for traceability
 - Produces publishable plots from CSV via `app/core/plotter.py`
+- Anchors each tap to both host UTC and firmware clock and records the preview/recorded frame indices so video and telemetry stay aligned.

+### Current project (in flight)
+- Refactor the legacy single-window UI into per-run `RunTab`s plus a dashboard workspace.
+- Isolate all run state inside `RunSession` so multiple rigs can run concurrently in the future.
+- Expand the dashboard to manage historical runs (plot tweaks, export to Sheets/Excel, quick file ops).
+- Coordinate hardware resources (camera index + serial port) across tabs without conflicts.

 The UI is intentionally **technical & dense** (think Bloomberg/radare2), with a **Pro Mode** for keyboard‑first operation.
 Typestar OCR is the global font; the default loads in **Light Mode** with controls on the **left** and data on the right (75 % of the width).
 A custom splitter snaps to 25 % / 50 % / 75 % anchors and briefly highlights the handle when you land on a magnet so it’s easy to hit repeatable layouts without pixel hunting.